TryGhost/Ghost-CLI/.github/ISSUE_TEMPLATE.md

 Please fill out this checklist to acknowledge that you followed the requirements to submit a bug report.

-- [ ] Tried to find help in Slack & Docs
+- [ ] Tried to find help in the forum & docs
 - [ ] Checked for existing issues
 - [ ] Attached log file
 - [ ] Provided technical details incl. operating system